ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/start/installation/setup-examples/Kubernetes/azure-aks.markdown

-# Installation: Kubernetes : Azure AKS
+# Installation: Kubernetes: Azure AKS

 In this walkthrough, we will set up a Kubernetes RavenDB cluster in AKS.
 The guide assumes prior knowledge of basic Kubernetes concepts.
 For more information please refer to the Kubernetes [official documentation](https://kubernetes.io/docs/home/).